Jabroudian

 The Jabroudian culture is a cultural phase of the Middle Paleolithic of the Levant.
-It broadly belongs to the Mousterian culture, and shows connections with the European facies La Quina.
+It broadly belongs to the Mousterian archaeological culture, and shows connections with the European facies La Quina.

 One of the most noticeable elements is the so-called Amoudian elements, that are the first known stone blades ever.
 Nevertheless, the connection of this Amoudian innovations with later Upper Paleolithic blades is most likely null.

 Etymology

-German prehistoric archaeologist, Alfred Rust, named the period after Yabroud (spelled as Jabrud in German) in Syria, where caves carved into the cliffs of the wadi (valley) of Skifta found near it.
+German prehistoric archaeologist Alfred Rust named the period after Yabroud (spelled as Jabrud in German) in Syria, where caves carved into the cliffs of the wadi (valley) of Skifta found near it.

 Tools

 The thick layers of Jabroudian consist mainly in heavy scratchers and hand axes.
 The proportion of the first type of tools tends to increase as time passes, while the axes show a decrease even totally disappearing in the upper layer of some Jabroudian sites.

 Amoudian blades

 A most interesting facet of Jabroudian culture are the so-called Amoudian blade tools.
 This is the earliest known stone blade industry ever and it's always found inserted in Jabroudian sites, with both "cultures" being inseparable.
 As with the hand axes, the proportion of stone blades decreases with time, until it finally vanishes with the end of Yabrudian culture.

 There is a gap of c.
 10,000 years between the end of this blade tradition and the appearance of Upper Paleolithic technology, based precisely on stone blades.